 1. What “Check and Balances” are in place?

 Internal controls are simply the “safety nets” that prevent mismanagement.
 In large churches, this looks like separate departments.
-In a smaller church or a church in a low-income neighborhood, resources are tighter, but the principle is free: No one person should handle the money alone.
+In a smaller church or a church in a low-income neighborhood, resources are tighter, but the principle is the same: No one person should handle the money alone.

 - What to look for: Does a rotation of at least two unrelated people count the offering?
 Is there a board that reviews bank statements?
 Transparency is a choice, not a budget item.